Scaling law of individual urban tour behavior: Model

 \section{Model}

-We observe that the tour length distributions in both human mobility within U.S. cities and truck mobility within Chinese cities universally follow a truncated power-law.
-But why do individuals with different travel modes in different environments exhibit similar patterns?
-This suggests that there may be a common underlying mechanism governing the generation of tours in both human and truck mobility.
-To the best of our knowledge, the tour length distribution has received limited attention in the study of individual human mobility.
-To investigate the capability of traditional human mobility models in reproducing tour length distributions, we adopt the EPR model and the SHMU model as benchmark models.
-Figure \ref{fig. 1} demonstrates that EPR (triangle) model and SHMU (square) model are unable to reproduce the empirically observed distribution of tour lengths.
-This limitation arises from the fact that the EPR model primarily captures individuals' exploration of new locations and preferential return to previously visited ones, while the SHMU model focuses solely on the memory effect associated with location visit frequency.
+The tour length distributions of human mobility within U.S. cities universally follow a truncated power-law.
+However, why do individuals in different environments exhibit similar patterns?
+There may be a common mechanism that governs the generation of tours for human mobility in different cities.
+To our knowledge, the distribution of tour length has received limited attention in the study of individual human mobility.
+We adopt the EPR and SHMU models to investigate the ability of traditional human mobility models to reproduce tour length distributions.
+Figure \ref{fig. 1} shows that the EPR model and SHMU model cannot reproduce the empirically observed distribution of tour lengths.
+This limitation arises from the fact that the EPR model primarily captures individuals’ exploration of new locations and preferential return to previously visited locations, whereas the SHMU model focuses solely on the memory effect associated with location visit frequency.
 Crucially, both models neglect the tour generation processes.
-Although tours can be extracted from the simulated trajectories, the tour length distributions generate by both models exhibit substantial discrepancies when in comparison with empirical observations.
-To fill in this gap, it is necessary to capture the key factors influencing individuals’ decisions to terminate a tour.
+Although tours can be extracted from the simulated trajectories, the tour length distributions generated by both models exhibit substantial discrepancies compared with empirical observations.
+To fill this gap, the key factors that influence individuals’ decisions to terminate a tour must be captured.